ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab01.md

 ## Program Picobot to solve the maze

 Once you have successfully covered the empty room, use the MAP "-->" button to find the maze, and implement the maze covering algorithm.
 Think carefully about your states.
-You will likely want to use 4 states where each state represents a different direction that you are currently moving.
+You will likely want to use 4 states where each state represents a different direction that you are currently moving in.

 A good way to solve this kind of maze is by using the "right hand rule".
 Basically, the idea is best explained if you imagine you are Picobot and you have to go through this maze with your eyes closed (so you can only feel what is directly around you).
 If you would keep your right hand always to a wall on your right, and keep following that wall as it twists and turns through the maze, you will eventually cover the entire maze.
 Convince yourself that this is indeed true.
 Does this algorithm make sense?
 In what kind of maze would this break down?
 (Fortunately, we are given a maze where this idea will work).